Graston Technique (Soft Tissue Mobilization)

 - Cervicothoracic Sprain/Strain or other neck pain

 - Lumbosacral Sprain/Strain and other back pain

 - Plantar Fasciitis and other foot pain

 - Post surgeries such as joint replacements and RTC repairs.
 Only use once post-surgical protocol allows for soft tissue mobilization/manual therapy.

 - Rotator Cuff Tendinitis (shoulder pain)

 - Patients demonstrating central and/or peripheral sensitization.
 Should only used in light stroking/brushing mode to desensitize.

 - Women’s Health (post-mastectomy and Caesarean scarring)

-Graston Technique® can be used to treat any movement system dysfunction that has been determined to have a soft tissue component.
+Graston Technique® can help to treat any movement system dysfunction that has a soft tissue component.